 Everyone wants to build the next Facebook, Google, Uber or Airbnb.
-It is understandable why everyone is so excited about the tech space in this day and age given the massive success of all the major tech companies that are around us today.
+It’s understandable why everyone’s excited about the tech space in this day and age.
+Just look at the massive success of all the major tech companies around today.

-The shortest and fastest way to become a billionaire today, besides inheriting a billion dollars from wealthy parents or receiving a charitable “donation” in your bank account, is probably by starting a tech startup.
+The shortest and fastest way to become a billionaire today — besides inheriting a billion dollars from wealthy parents or receiving a charitable “donation” in your bank account — is probably by founding a tech startup.

-However, most people who want to start a tech startup aren’t technical.
-In other words, they do not know how to code and are unable to build a software product on their own.
+However, most people wanting to create a startup aren’t technically equipped to do so.
+In other words, they can’t code or build software on their own.

-Therein lies the irony, where an increasing number of people who can’t write software are rushing to start software companies.
+Therein lies the irony, where an increasing number of people who can’t write code are rushing to start software companies.

 As its name suggests, a tech startup leverages on technology to build products that offer solutions to everyday problems.
 The technology part of a tech startup is arguably one of the most important factors of the company.

-Hence begs the question, can non-technical founders succeed in building a tech startup without knowing how to build the technology based product themselves?
+This begs the question: can non-technical founders succeed in building a tech startup without the proper knowledge?

 To find out, let’s get a better understanding of what constitutes a strong founding team in Silicon Valley, the birthplace of most successful technology startups in the world today.

-In other words, that means they would prefer the founding team of a technology startup to be made up of more technical founders, presumably software engineers who could code and build the product themselves.
+In other words, they’d prefer that the founding team of a technology startup to have more technical founders.
+Presumably software engineers who can code and build the product themselves.

-In the fireside chat, Brian Chesky mentioned that investors were reluctant to invest in Airbnb during its early days because they perceived him and his 2 other co-founders as a “weak” team.
-This is because the founding team of Airbnb, by silicon valley’s standards, isn’t technical-heavy enough.
+In the chat, Brian Chesky mentioned that investors were initially reluctant to invest in Airbnb due to their “weak” team.
+This was because the founding team of Airbnb, by Silicon Valley’s standards, wasn’t technically-savvy enough.

-Of course, there were also other factors at play at that time such as the global recession of 2008 and the fact that the idea of people welcoming a stranger into their homes was not widely popular at that time.
+Of course, there were also other factors at play at that time.
+One example being the fact that welcoming a stranger into your home was not widely popular at that time.

-In the end, they got their lucky break because Paul Graham from Y-Combinator was touched by their persistence and decided to give them a chance at the now famous Y-Combinator accelerator program.
-He likened them to “cockroaches” for their determination and persistence, from raking up close to 30,000 USD in credit card debts and selling cereals for 30 USD during the Democratic and Republican National Conventions.
+In the end, they got their lucky break because Paul Graham from Y-Combinator was touched by their persistence.
+He decided to give them a chance at the now famous Y-Combinator accelerator program.
+Graham likened the Airbnb team to “cockroaches” for their determination and persistence.
+They had raked close to USD30,000 in credit card debts and sold cereal for USD30 during the Democratic and Republican National Conventions.

 From then on, the rest was history.